Grow Well Guides

 Beginner Tip

-It is best to pick Daphne flowers early in the morning when the stems have more moisture in them, this will make them last longer in a vase.
+It is best to pick daphne flowers early in the morning when the stems have more moisture in them, this will make them last longer in a vase.
 Daphne flowers will last in a vase for up to two weeks.

 Expert Tip